Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Probability in Practice

 \subsection{Theory Confirmation}

-For the purposes of empirically testing competing theories---about the state of the system or the laws that govern its evolution---it is necessary that when the data come in we can judge whether those data are considered probable or improbable by the various theories under consideration.
-That is, immediately before the agent \emph{observes} the result, probabilities of different outcomes must be well-defined, as it is only when the result is observed that one takes it into consideration in evaluating various alternative theories.
+For the purposes of empirically testing competing theories---about the state of the system or the laws that govern its evolution---it is necessary that when the data come in we can judge whether the data are considered probable or improbable by the various theories under consideration.
+That is, immediately before the agent \emph{observes} the result, probabilities of different outcomes must be well-defined.
 However, it is inessential that there be well-defined probabilities before the \emph{measurement} is made and the outcome is recorded by the measuring device (the point at which the wave function branches).
 Post-measurement pre-observation probabilities are sufficient for theory confirmation.
 On our account, immediately before looking at the outcome of an experiment an agent in an Everettian multiverse is uncertain of what the observed outcome will be and is perfectly capable of quantifying that uncertainty.
 Theories can be tested in familiar ways.

 Although theory testing in Everettian QM proceeds essentially as usual, we discuss two kinds of learning scenarios here for the sake of illustration.
 First, consider testing theories about the wave function of the system by gathering data about which eigenvalues are measured.
-We will treat the problem from a Bayesian perspective, but one could alternatively apply frequentist or falsificationist methods \citep[see][\textsection 6.2 \& 6.3]{wallace2012}.
+We will treat the problem from a Bayesian perspective, but one could {apply alternative} methods \citep[see][\textsection 6.2 \& 6.3]{wallace2012}.
 For simplicity, consider a case where there are just two theories under consideration:

 \begin{description}[font=\normalfont\scshape] \item[What Wave Function?]
 Alice will measure the $z$-spin of a single particle which she knows to be prepared in either state `$P\!\uparrow$' (`probably up') or state `$P\!\downarrow$,'